starship/starship/docs/config/README.md

 The module will be shown only if the command took longer than two seconds, or the `min_time` config value, if it exists.

-::: warning Do Not Hook the DEBUG trap in Bash
+::: warning Do not hook the DEBUG trap in Bash
 If you are running Starship in `bash`, do not hook the `DEBUG` trap after running `eval $(starship init $0)`, or this module **will** break.
 :::

 Bash users who need preexec-like functionality can use [rcaloras's bash_preexec framework](https://github.com/rcaloras/bash-preexec).
 Simply define the arrays `preexec_functions` and `precmd_functions` before running `eval $(starship init $0)`, and then proceed as normal.

 ### Options